brunogerbasi/react-testing-library/README.md

 # react-testing-library

-## Todo Lis from ReactJS and tests with react-testing-library
+## Todo List from ReactJS and tests with react-testing-library